 Manuel Vallecillo was born in the village of Nueva Esperanza, nearby Santa Barbara, where he initially learned about coffee production.
-Motivated the success his friends were having in the specialty coffee markets he decided to get involved and started finca Los Primos.
-His finca is located in El Cielito, which is spanish mean, the small heaven.
+Motivated by the success his friends were having in the specialty coffee markets he decided to get involved and started Finca Los Primos.
+His finca is located in El Cielito, which is Spanish mean, the small heaven.
 At 5676 feet altitude, his coffee is the highest altitude coffee on our menu and as close to heaven as can be.

 Santa Barbara is a preeminent coffee region of Honduras.
-Santa Barbara's high altitude and volcanic soil, situated adjacent to the largest lake in Honduras (Lake Yojoa), create an extremely unique and favorable environment for award winning coffees.
-Ever year a large portion of Cup of Excellence coffees come from Santa Barbara.
+Santa Barbara's high altitude and volcanic soil, situated adjacent to the largest lake in Honduras (Lake Yojoa), create an extremely unique and favorable environment for award-winning coffees.
+Every year a large portion of Cup of Excellence coffees come from Santa Barbara.